With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 There are capillary and parenchymal bleeding.
 Of course, the most dangerous are the latter.
 Individual symptoms can be distinguished depending on the affected organ:

 3. Features of parenchymal bleeding of the lungs.
-The damage can be caused by trauma, tuberculosis, or cancer.
-Pulmonary insufficiency usually develops with this bleeding.
-The accumulation of blood in the pleural cavity is often observed, which increases the pressure on the lung.
+The damage may be caused by injury, tuberculosis, or cancer.
+Typically, this type of bleeding develops pulmonary failure.
+There is often an accumulation of blood in the pleural cavity, which increases the pressure on the lung.

 Main symptoms for all types